AlexisNo/docker-dev-env-examples/ubuntu/children/nginx/children/nginx-php/README.md

 ## Self signed certificate

-The image comes with a `/gencert.sh` script to generate self signed certificates.
+The image comes with a `gencert` command to generate self signed certificates.

 Usage in child Dockerfile:
 ```
-RUN /gencert.sh <domain>
+RUN gencert <domain>
 ```

 Replace `<domain>` with your development hostname.